 The YAS-408BL is a 2.1 system from the Yamaha 2018 lineup.
-It is also known as the MusicCast Bar 400.
-It is fairly similar to the YAS-207, but supports MusicCast, which allows you to stream music in different rooms if you have compatible devices.
-The main competitors of the MusicCast Bar 400 are the YAS-207BL, the Sonos Beam, and the Samsung HW-N450.
+It's also known as the MusicCast Bar 400.
+It's fairly similar to the Yamaha YAS-207, but supports MusicCast, which allows you to stream music in different rooms if you have compatible devices.
+The MusicCast Bar 400's main competitors are the Yamaha YAS-207BL, the Sonos Beam, and the Samsung HW-N450.

 This bar is very straightforward.
-It is made mostly of solid plastic and has a metal grill in the front to cover the speakers.
+It's made mostly of solid plastic and has a metal grill in the front to cover the speakers.

 The Yamaha Bar 400 is a little wide and might not fit between the legs of most 55" TV stands.
-On the upside, it is not very tall and will not bother your view of the screen if you place in front of the TV.
+On the upside, it isn't very tall and won't block your view of the screen if you place it in front of the TV.

 The subwoofer is slightly large and resembles a large desktop PC.
 Since it connects wirelessly to the bar you should have no issues placing anywhere in the room as long as you can provide it with power.